 Australian Markets Modestly Lower

-(RTTNews) - The Australian stock market is modestly lower on Tuesday, reversing some of the gains in the previous two sessions, despite the broadly positive cues from European markets and lack of cues from Wall Street overnight.
-The benchmark S&P/ASX 200 index is falling well below the 8,700 level, with weakness in gold miners, energy, financial and technology stocks partially offset by gains in iron ore miners.
+(RTTNews) - The Australian stock market is modestly lower on Monday, reversing some of the sharp gains in the previous session, despite the broadly positive cues from Wall Street on Friday.
+The benchmark S&P/ASX 200 index is falling well below the 8,750.00 level, with weakness in energy stocks amid tumbling crude oil prices partially offset by gains in technology and mining stocks.

-Among the major miners, Rio Tinto and Fortescue are edging up 0.5 percent each, while Mineral Resources is gaining more than 1 percent.
-BHP Group is flat.
+Among the major miners, Fortescue and BHP Group are gaining almost 1 percent each, while Rio Tinto is adding more than 1 percent.
+Mineral Resources is edging down 0.1 percent.

-Among tech stocks, Afterpay owner Block is down almost 1 percent.
-Zip and WiseTech Global are declining almost 2 percent each, while Xero and Appen are edging down 0.4 percent each.
+Among tech stocks, Afterpay owner Block and Zip are gaining almost 2 percent each, while Appen is jumping almost 6 percent, WiseTech Global is surging more than 6 percent and Xero is soaring more than 8 percent.

-Gold miners are mostly lower.
-Northern Star Resources and Resolute Mining are edging down 0.2 to 0.4 percent each, while Evolution Mining is down almost 1 percent, Newmont is losing more than 1 percent and Genesis Minerals is declining almost 2 percent.
+Gold miners are mostly higher.
+Newmont is gaining almost 1 percent, Genesis Minerals is adding almost 3 percent and Evolution Mining is advancing more than 2 percent, while Resolute Mining is losing almost 1 percent.
+Northern Star Resources flat.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!